 Star Trek: New Frontier is a series of novels from the Star Trek Expanded Universe written by Peter David.
 Set contemporaneously with Star Trek: The Next Generation, it follows the most badass captain in Starfleet history, Captain Mackenzie Calhoun, and his rather unorthodox crew in their journeys of Sector 221-G, Thallonian Space.
 The Thallonian Empire has fallen, and Calhoun and crew have been sent in to show the flag, and hopefully get the region back on its feet.The series uses a combination of original characters and guest stars from the TV series.
 Other than borrowing some one-shot characters, there is little connection betweeen this series and Star TrekCanon.
-This fact allowed a freedom to let characters grow, change and even die years before the mainstream Trek lit settled into a more inventive phase.
+This fact allowed a freedom to let characters grow, change and even die years before the mainstream Trek lit settled into a more inventive phase (which was not allowed to fully let loose until after Star Trek: Nemesis).
 Basically, New Frontier was ahead of its time by Trek standards.
 There is also a very strong continuity to the stories that is nigh impossible with a series written by many authors, as David has written every novel and most of the short stories in the series.
 Many of the earlier books have a very strong Soap Opera feel to them as well, something that is pretty much unique in the Star Trek universe.Novels, Short Stories, and Comics in the series:

 House of Cards